rednafi/prinumco/README.md

 	├── prinumco_mobilenet.h5
 	├── test.png
 ```
-We used tensorflow 2.0's keras API to construct and train [mobilenetV2](https://arxiv.org/abs/1801.04381) architecture to establish a baseline CNN model for benchmarking purposes.
-However, we also provided necessary scripts for training and testing models in tensorflow 1.12.
+We used tensorflow 2.0's keras API to construct and train [mobilenetV2](https://arxiv.org/abs/1801.04381) architecture to provide a baseline CNN model for benchmarking purposes.
+However, we also provided necessary scripts for training and testing the model in tensorflow 1.12.

 * Put the dataset folder in the primary folder (In case you haven't generated the images yourself)
 * If you are using tensorflow 2.0, run the ```train_tf2.0.py``` file to train the baseline model